tannerntannern/ts-mixer/README.md

 }
 ```

-The first thing to note is the `MixinDecorator` import.
-This function is very similar to
-the `Mixin` function, but in a [decorator](https://www.typescriptlang.org/docs/handbook/decorators.html#class-decorators)
-format.
-Decorators have the annoying property that even though they may modify the shape
-of the class they decorate "on the JavaScript side," the types don't update "on the
-TypeScript side."
-So as far as the TypeScript compiler is concerned in the example above,
-class `Mixed` just has that one method, even though the decorator is really adding methods
-from the mixed generic classes.
+Note the `MixinDecorator`, which is simply the `Mixin` function, but in a [decorator](https://www.typescriptlang.org/docs/handbook/decorators.html#class-decorators) form.
+Decorators have the annoying property that even though they may modify the shape of the class they decorate "on the JavaScript side," the types don't update "on the TypeScript side."
+So as far as the TypeScript compiler is concerned in the example above, class `Mixed` only has one method, even though the decorator is really adding methods from the mixed generic classes.

 How do we convince TypeScript that `Mixed` has the additional methods?
-An attempt at a
-solution might look like this:
+An attempt at a solution might look like this:

 ```typescript
 @MixinDecorator(GenClassA, GenClassB)